GUDA: Counterfactual Group-wise Training Data Attribution for Diffusion Models via Unlearning: Preliminaries

 Let $\mathcal{D} := \bigcup_{k=1}^N \mathcal{D}_k$ be a training dataset, where $\{\mathcal{D}_k\}_{k=1}^N$ forms a partition into $N$ disjoint groups\footnote{Extending to overlapping groups, where a sample may belong to multiple groups, is an important practical direction left for future work.}, and $\mathcal{D}_k$ denotes a semantic group (\eg, a CIFAR-10 class or an artistic style).
 We define the retain set excluding group $k$ as $\mathcal{D}_{-k} := \mathcal{D} \setminus \mathcal{D}_k$.
 Let $\theta^{\mathrm{full}}$ be a generative model trained on $\mathcal{D}$, and let $x_0$ denote a \emph{generated sample} for which we wish to compute attribution, where $c$ is the conditioning signal (for unconditional models, set $c=\varnothing$).

 \textbf{Counterfactual definition of group influence.} Group attribution asks: \emph{How would the model's behavior change if group $k$ had been absent during training?} This is naturally formalized by comparing the full-data model to a model trained on the retain set $\mathcal{D}\setminus \mathcal{D}_k$.
+We use ``counterfactual'' in an operational model-level sense, comparing models trained with and without a group, rather than as a unit-level causal counterfactual in a structural causal model.
 Group-wise attribution methods therefore target a \emph{group-removal} counterfactual model, either explicitly (via retraining) or approximately (via unlearning).

 \textbf{Measuring model behavior via likelihood.} We quantify \emph{model behavior} on a generated sample $(x_0,c)$ by a scalar score that measures how well the model explains the observation.
 Ideally, we would use the log score $\log p_\theta(x_0| c)$ as a proper scoring rule.
 In this work, we will instantiate this score with a tractable surrogate for diffusion models (Sec.~\ref{sec:diffusion_elbo}).